John Clayton Nienstedt: Gustafson case

-Nienstedt also testified in 2014 that he first learned of the criminal conviction of the Gilbert Gustafson, another archdiocesan priest, "during the last six months".
-Nienstedt claimed to have little knowledge of him.
+Nienstedt also testified in 2014 that he first learned of the criminal conviction of Reverend Gilbert Gustafson "during the last six months" and claimed to have little knowledge of him.
 Gustafson had been convicted in 1983 of sexually assaulting a boy in White Bear Lake, Minnesota over a period of several years; he was fined and spent several months in prison.

-Minnesota Public Radio in October 2014 reported that LaLonne Murphy, a parish music director, had written to Nienstedt in 2008 about Gustafson's criminal record and his continued work with the archdiocese.
-A written response from Nienstedt said that he had no control over Gustafson as he was no longer a priest.
-In reality, Gusfason had not been laicized.
+Minnesota Public Radio reported in October 2014 that LaLonne Murphy, a parish music director, had written to Nienstedt in 2008 about Gustafson's criminal record and his continued work with the archdiocese.
+Nienstedt responded to her in writing that he had no control over Gustafson as he was no longer a priest, which was not true.
+Gustafson had not been laicized.

+On June 5, 2015, Ramsey County prosecutor John J. Choi announced that he was bringing criminal charges and initiating a civil suit against the archdiocese for failing to protect children from sexual abuse.
+Choi alleged "a disturbing institutional and systemic pattern of behavior committed by the highest levels of leadership of the Archdiocese of St. Paul and Minneapolis over the course of decades".